PDF(1.0 MB) View with Adobe Reader on a variety of devices

 Determine the 5-minute interval when the spike happened.

 In the previous example, there is an obvious spike in the rate of events received at 16:06:39 and beyond.
-Note that these are 5-minute averages so the increase may be more abrupt than shown (burst) but diluted in this 5-minute interval if it started towards the end of it.
+Note that these are 5-minute averages so the increase can be more abrupt than shown (burst) but diluted in this 5-minute interval if it started towards the end of it.

 Although this leads to the conclusion that this spike of events caused the Drain of unprocessed events you can take a look at the connection events from the FMC Graphical User Interface (GUI) with the appropriate time window to understand what type of connections traversed the FTD box in this spike:

 Apply this time window to get the filtered Connection Events, do not forget to account for the timezone.
 In this example, the sensor uses UTC and the FMC UTC+1.
 Use the Table View to see the events that triggered the overload of events and take action accordingly:

 Based on the timestamps (time of the first and last packet) it can be seen that these are short-lived connections.
 Furthermore, the Initiator and Responder Packets columns show that there was only 1 packet exchanged in each direction.
 This confirms that the connections were short-lived and exchanged very little data.